-A: Section 7.A.1.b states that assets should be selected that are consistent with the company's asset segmentation plan, or the approach used to allocate investment income for statutory purposes.
-Further, Section 7.D.1.a and Section 7.D.3 outline the required selection of assets at the Projection Start Date should include:
+A: Model segments are needed to determine the group of policies and associated assets that are modeled together to determine the path of net asset earned rates.
+Section 7.A.1.b states that model segments should be selected that are consistent with the company's asset segmentation plan, or the approach used to allocate investment income for statutory purposes.
+Further, Section 7.D.1.a and Section 7.D.4 outline the required selection of assets for each model segment at the Projection Start Date should include:

-- Due and accrued or unearned investment income; - All Separate Account assets supporting the policies; - Policy loans if they are explicitly modeled per Section 7.F.3.b; - All derivative investments that are part of a derivative program and can appropriately be allocated to the model segment; and - General account assets that result in the sum of all starting assets equal to the level of estimated reserves.
+- All Separate Account assets supporting the policies; - Policy loans, if they are explicitly modeled per Section 7.F.3.b. - Due, accrued, or unearned investment income; - All derivative investments held at the projection start date that are part of a derivative program and can appropriately be allocated to the model segment; and - General Account assets that result in the sum of all starting assets equal to the estimated value of the modeled reserves plus the PIMR balance on the projection start date.

 Regarding the last bullet point above, some actuaries would choose General Account assets that, for management purposes, are generally associated with policies modeled.
-For example, where asset segmentation is used, the starting assets would be selected from the asset segment that was established to support the block of policies that contain the policies subject to PBR (i.e., the asset segment that is used to track investment strategies and allocation of investment income to the policies they support).
-In other cases, the assets may not be clearly defined to support policies subject to VM-20 Sections 4 and 5 versus those that are not and other approaches will be used.
-Per Section 7.D.3.d., the assets shall generally be selected on a consistent basis from one reserve valuation to the next.
+For example, where asset segmentation is used, the starting assets would be selected from the asset segment that supports the block of policies subject to PBR (i.e., the asset segment that is used to track investment strategies and allocation of investment income to the policies they support).

+In other cases, the assets may not be clearly defined to support policies subject to VM-20 Sections 4 and 5, versus those that are not, and other approaches will be used.
+Section 7.D.2 requires that for an asset portfolio that supports policies both subject and not subject to VM-20, an equitable method to apportion the total amount of starting assets shall be determined.
+Additionally, per Section 7.D.4.e., the assets shall generally be selected on a consistent basis from one reserve valuation to the next.